axone-protocol/docs/docs/whitepaper/dataverse.md

 ## Data Applications

-Data applications are a suite of software that leverages outputs from a (or many) Data Space.
+Data applications are a suite of software that leverages outputs from one (or many) Data Space.

 It can take many forms.
 For exemple it could be a BI software that enables data visualization, a push API, a script that performs actions automatically (e.g. a bot), etc.